 Once wrapped around your tree, you’ll be able to connect the Twinkly app to scan the placement of the lights, and then control them.
-There is a variety of preset designs to choose from, or you can create your own patterns and colours.
+There are a number of preset designs to choose from, or you can create your own patterns and colours.

-There are four lengths available, so choose wisely depending on the size of your tree.
-The shortest has 56 LEDs while the longest has 225.
-They all come with a green string colour.
+There are numerous lengths available, so choose wisely depending on the size of your tree.
+The shortest has 150 LEDs while the longest has 250 - perfect for decorating a room.

 Brizled Christmas lights are also smart, but they work in a slightly different way to Twinkly’s.
 You can choose between cool white, warm white or multi coloured LEDs, and the connected app controls the brightness rather than the patterns or colours.